Barma-lej/landroid-card/README.md

 > Landroid mower card for [Home Assistant][home-assistant] Lovelace UI

-By default, Home Assistant does not provide a card for controlling Landroid lawnmowers.
-This card displays the state and allows you to control your robot.
+This card displays the state and allows you to control your Landroid lawnmower.

 ![Preview of landroid-card][preview-image]

+## Requirements

+- [Landroid Cloud][landroid-cloud] integration version 4 or above, If you use [Landroid Cloud][landroid-cloud] integration version less than 4, you can install [Landroid Card version 0.3.2][release032]

 ## Installation